OUTREACH AT PETER’S

-Each Christmas St Peter’s provides help to families suffering extreme hardship.
+Each Christmas St Peter’s provides help to families in extreme hardship.
 Working in conjunction with local service agencies, the Committee selects one or two families in the area.
-The parish provides them with material, financial, and moral support which may take many forms including clothes, toys, books, bicycles, major appliances, or other necessities related to their particular needs.
-In this manner the holiday season for these families is bit brighter as they experience the generosity and caring of our Christian community.
+The parish provides them with material, financial, and moral support, which may take many forms including clothes, toys, books, bicycles, major appliances, or other necessities related to their particular needs.

-Christmas -at-Sea Program provides knitted goods made by parishioners for sailors.
-Items are distributed in December by the Seamen’s Church Institute of New York.
+Christmas -at-Sea Program provides warm wool caps and scarves for sailors.
+Hand knitted items made by parishioners and friends are distributed in December by the Seaman’s Church Institute of New York.

 As the outreach arm of the Episcopal Diocese of New York, Episcopal Charities equips parish-affiliated outreach programs with the means to transform the lives of people in need in their diverse communities.
 Every program is free of religious content and serves communities in Manhattan, Staten Island, and the Bronx, as well as seven counties in the Hudson River Valley: Westchester, Rockland, Putnam, Dutchess, Sullivan, Orange and Ulster.
-Examples of our local programs include a food pantry in Amenia, a youth leadership program in Millbrook and a Latino outreach program in northeast Dutchess county which provides classes in English as a second language as well as assistance in navigating US immigration services to recent immigrants.
+Local programs supported by Episcopal Charities include a food pantry in Amenia, a youth leadership program in Millbrook and a Latino outreach program in northeast Dutchess county which provides classes in English as a second language as well as assistance in navigating US immigration services to recent immigrants.

-For additional information on St. Peter’s Outreach Program, please contact Co-Chairs: Jim Florack – email@example.com or Betsy Shequine – firstname.lastname@example.org.
+For additional information on St. Peter’s Outreach Program, please contact Co-Chairs: Jim Florack – email@example.com or Cynthia Larsen – firstname.lastname@example.org